 Hitachi activities in the U.S.A. demonstrate its corporate citizenship, and aim at enriching the quality of life within society.
 Hitachi participates in several community activities and social contributions to support society and respond to societal needs and expectations.
 We have several North America CSR initiatives involving our three areas of focus: Communities, Education and Environment.

-The Hitachi Foundation – Hitachi, Ltd. created The Hitachi Foundation in 1985 on the belief that business has an essential role to play in addressing the complex global challenges of our time.
+The Hitachi Foundation - Hitachi, Ltd. created The Hitachi Foundation in 1985 on the belief that business has an essential role to play in addressing the complex global challenges of our time.
 Since its creation, The Hitachi Foundation has been an independent nonprofit organization led by distinguished Americans from a broad sampling of society.
 Today, The Hitachi Foundation is a leader in the field of corporate social responsibility.
-Through its three signature programs, the foundation seeks to discover and expand business practices that create tangible, enduring economic opportunities for low-wealth Americans, their families, and the communities in which they reside.
+Through its signature programs, the foundation seeks to discover and expand business practices that create tangible, enduring economic opportunities for low-wealth Americans, their families, and the communities in which they reside.

-The Hitachi Community Action Partnership - The Hitachi Community Action Partnership (HCAP), now in its 25th year, is Hitachi’s signature program for community engagement across its many companies in North America.
+The Hitachi Community Action Partnership - The Hitachi Community Action Partnership (HCAP) is Hitachi’s signature program for community engagement across its many companies in North America.
 The program is rooted in the idea that companies, like citizens, must be active participants in society and that businesses have a role to play in responding to local community needs and challenges.
 Through the HCAP program, employee-led Community Action Committees (CACs) determine philanthropic priorities for their companies and support local community organizations through both grant-funding and volunteering.
 The HCAP program draws on employee interest, dedication and talent to interact with local community organizations.
 We firmly believe that this approach to corporate citizenship builds greater understanding, connection and real opportunities to make an impact in the communities where our employees work and live throughout North America.
 HCAP enables our employees to play an active role in Hitachi’s corporate social responsibility activities and has the added benefit of building employee leadership skills and cohesiveness across Hitachi Group companies in North America.

 This award-winning educational curriculum is geared toward teaching students about the importance of diversity and inclusion while also stimulating an interest in engineering and design.
 The curriculum includes a lecture that explains the principles of universal design engineering and a participatory, experiential workshop.
 The program also gives students a chance to work collaboratively and practice their presentation skills.
 The program is offered to schools and student clubs at no charge and does not promote or focus on a specific Hitachi product.